okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 #### Usage Example

-This request would fetch a Feature object with an `id` value `ftrYooGoH8b41iCZiPk7`:
+This request fetchs a Feature object with an `id` value `ftrYooGoH8b41iCZiPk7`:

 ##### Request